MrAliSalehi/SharpGram/README.md

 ***
 ## Use

-~~this project is on [nuget](https://www.nuget.org/packages/SharpGram/)~~ temporally unlisted, BUT it's not ready to be used in the real world, yet. and there are no documentations yet.
+this project is on [nuget](https://www.nuget.org/packages/SharpGram/), BUT it's not stable and ready to be used in the real world, yet. and there are no documentations yet.

 ## Todo list

 there are a lot of `//TODO` comments everywhere in project.
 I'll mention the important ones here.

+- [ ] writing documentation, preferably a static website.
 - [ ] update handling.
 - [ ] Proper logging (allow users to choose between log levels and the ability to have any log implementation they want, e.x serilog, nlog...etc.).
 - [ ] writing more unit tests for the project.